Kyza/YouTubeScreenshotControl/README.md

 ## How to Use

 It's easy!
-Just click the new camera icon in the bottom right of the video.
+Just click the new camera icon in the bottom right of the video or press `Alt+P`.

 ## Warning